Following a fire on the roof at the beginning of April 2022, We The Curious will be closed until at least January 2024.

 Project What If is the first major science centre exhibition based on the curiosity of a city, based on gathering over 10,000 questions from people in every postcode of Bristol.

-You’ll find the ground floor transformed into a space where art and science meet, with 68 new exhibits and 25 art pieces themed around 7 very different questions.
+You’ll find the ground floor transformed into a space where art and science meet, with 69 new exhibits themed around 7 very different questions.

 Experience the 3D Planetarium